 While business intelligence software (or BI) analyzes day to day business metrics and trends, software intelligence provides actionable data on how your application is performing in real time.

-By reducing the amount of tools you need, software intelligence makes your technology stack much neater and more efficient at communicating.
+By reducing the number of tools you need, software intelligence makes your technology stack much neater and more efficient at communicating.

 How does it help your team?